 Skip to Content

-classic artisan bread
+artisan bread on cutting board

 Homemade Artisan Bread made right in your own kitchen!

-How to Make Artisan Bread
+Steps To Make Artisan Bread

 Drizzle extra virgin olive oil over the top of the dough, flip it over and drizzle a little more oil on top.
 Cover the bowl with plastic wrap and place it in a dry, warm space until doubled in size.